Listed building: Scotland

+Background and overview

-In Scotland, listing was begun by a provision in the Town and Country Planning (Scotland) Act 1947, and the current legislative basis for listing is the Town and Country Planning (Scotland) Act 1997.
+In Scotland, listing was begun by a provision in the Town and Country Planning (Scotland) Act 1947, and the current legislative basis for listing is the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
 As with other matters regarding planning, conservation is a power devolved to the Scottish Parliament and the Scottish Government.
 The authority for listing rests with Historic Environment Scotland (formerly Historic Scotland), an executive agency of the Scottish Government, which inherited this role from the Scottish Development Department in 1991.
+The listing system is administered by Historic Environment Scotland on behalf of the Scottish Ministers.

 Listed building consent must be obtained from local authorities before any alteration to a listed structure.
+Applications for consent are made on a form obtained from Historic Environment Scotland.
+After consulting the local planning authority, the owner, where possible, and an independent third party, Historic Environment Scotland makes a recommendation on behalf of the Scottish Ministers.

+Categories

 The scheme for classifying buildings is: